corning-incorporated/citam/developers.md

 Please start by following the [installation from source](readme.md#from-source) instructions in the readme.

-For Python development, we also recomment installing the following additional libaries for testing and ensuring code quality: [pytest](https://www.pytest.org), [flake8](https://flake8.pycqa.org/) and [black](https://github.com/psf/black).
+For Python development, we also recommend installing the following additional libraries for testing and ensuring code quality: [pytest](https://www.pytest.org), [flake8](https://flake8.pycqa.org/) and [black](https://github.com/psf/black).
 Install them as follow:

 ```
 $pip install pytest flake8 black